neondatabase/website/content/docs/extensions/pg_partman.md

 ---
 title: The pg_partman extension
-subtitle: Manage large Postgres tables using the PostgresQL Partition Manager extension
+subtitle: Manage large Postgres tables using the PostgreSQL Partition Manager extension
 enableTableOfContents: true
 updatedOn: '2024-03-17T20:32:29.796Z'
 ---

-`pg_partman` is a Postgres extension to simplify management of partitioned tables.
+`pg_partman` is a Postgres extension that simplifies the management of partitioned tables.
 Partitioning refers to splitting a single table into smaller pieces called `partitions`.
 This is done based on the values in a key column or set of columns.
 Even though partitions are stored as separate physical tables, the partitioned table can still be queried as a single logical table.
-This can significantly enhance query performance and also help you manage the lifecycle of data in tables that grow very large.
+This can significantly enhance query performance and also help you manage the data lifecycle of tables that grow very large.

-While Postgres natively supports partitioning, `pg_partman` helps set up and manage partitioned tables, by automating steps like creation of new partitions and handle data lifecycle given the retention policy.
+While Postgres natively supports partitioning, `pg_partman` helps set up and manage partitioned tables by automating steps like creating new partitions and handling the data lifecycle for a given retention policy.

 <CTA />

-In this guide, we’ll learn how to set up and use the `pg_partman` extension within your Neon Postgres project.
-We'll cover why is partitioning helpful, how to enable `pg_partman`, creating partitioned tables, and automating partition maintenance.
+In this guide, we’ll learn how to set up and use the `pg_partman` extension with your Neon Postgres project.
+We'll cover why partitioning is helpful, how to enable `pg_partman`, creating partitioned tables, and automating partition maintenance.

 <Admonition type="note">
-    `pg_partman` is an open-source for Postgres that can be installed in any Neon project, using the instructions below.
-Detailed installation instructions and compatibility information can be found at [pg_partman Documentation](https://github.com/pgpartman/pg_partman).
+    `pg_partman` is an open-source Postgres extension that can be installed in any Neon project using the instructions below.
+Detailed installation instructions and compatibility information can be found in the [pg_partman](https://github.com/pgpartman/pg_partman) documentation.
 </Admonition>

 ## Enable the `pg_partman` extension